-Level 1 - Observable inputs that reflect unadjusted quoted prices for identical assets in active markets.
-Level 2 - Other inputs that are directly or indirectly observable in the marketplace.
-Level 3 - Unobservable inputs which are supported by little or no market activity.
+- Level 1 Observable inputs that reflect unadjusted quoted prices for identical assets in active markets. - Level 2 Other inputs that are directly or indirectly observable in the marketplace. - Level 3 Unobservable inputs which are supported by little or no market activity.

-Following are the aggregate carrying amounts of long-term investments as of June 30, 2016 and 2015:
+Following were the aggregate carrying amounts of long-term investments as of June 30, 2017 and 2016: